mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 There will also be additional instrument specific parameters required, a list of these can be found in the relevant instrument reference:
 :ref:`instrument_doc_links_isis-powder-diffraction-ref` for example
-we require the cycle mapping file.
-On GEM and POLARIS this is called the *calibration_mapping_file* on PEARL this is the *calibration_config_path*.
+all instruments require a cycle mapping file.
+On GEM and POLARIS this is called the *calibration_mapping_file*, on PEARL this is the *calibration_config_path*.

 Using the above information we can start to populate the required